The RIGHT people using the RIGHT tools in the RIGHT way at the RIGHT time for all the RIGHT reasons.

 Now, let me be clear.
 God causes the change in the situation.
 We are merely being good stewards of those people with whom we have been entrusted.
 That being said, do you want to close the back door?
 Then guard it!

-POSTED BY: Rob Overton AT 10:00 am | Permalink | 3 Comments | E-mail this
+Posted by: Rob Overton AT 10:00 am | Permalink | 3 Comments | Email

 Comments: